Film Spoilers and

 Aliens Had Created the Crop Drawings as Landing Navigational Markers; One Remaining Stranded Water-Allergic Alien Was Killed, and Graham's Faith Was Restored

-Strange crop circles were found near the Hess family farm, led by former preacher and single father Graham Hess (Mel Gibson).
-His faith had already been tested when his wife Colleen (Patricia Kalember) died in a horrible car accident - he had become embittered and left the church.
+Strange crop circles were found near the Hess family farm in Doylestown, PA, owned by former preacher and single father Graham Hess (Mel Gibson).
+It was determined that the markings were navigational markers for an alien invasion, occurring all over the world.
+Hess' faith had already been tested when his wife Colleen (Patricia Kalember) died in a horrible car accident - he had become embittered and left the church.

 In the film's conclusion, the Hess family emerged from their basement (after fighting off the aliens) when they heard on the radio that the alien spaceship had retreated and left Earth.
-However, one stranded alien creature took one of the Hess' hostage.
+However, one stranded, tall, greenish gas-expelling alien creature took one of the Hess' hostage.
 It threatened weak, ill and asthmatic son Morgan (Rory Culkin), who couldn't breathe (without his inhaler) during an asthma attack and had passed out.
-In order to protect his hostaged son from alien abduction, Graham recalled his wife Colleen's dying words ("Tell Graham... see.
-Tell him to see.
-And tell Merrill to swing away").
+In order to protect his hostaged son from alien abduction and from inhaling poisonous cyanide gas, Graham recalled his wife Colleen's dying words:

 The advice to Graham to "see" referred to his observing a mounted baseball bat in the living room.
-Graham then told his younger brother Merrill (Joaquin Phoenix), a semi-pro baseball player:
+Graham then told his younger brother Merrill (Joaquin Phoenix), a former semi-pro baseball player:

 Meanwhile, Graham grabbed Morgan, rushed him outside, and gave him a life-saving injection.
 [Morgan was saved from inhaling poisonous cyanide gas (because of his own asthma attack): "That's why he had asthma.
 It can't be luck.
 His lungs were closed.
 His lungs were closed.
 No poison got in.
 No poison got in."]

 Hannibal Lecter Was At-Large, Literally Planning on "Having An Old Friend For Dinner" - Dr. Chilton